Ronald McAulay

 Ronald James McAulay (born 1935/1936) is a Scottish/Hong Kong billionaire businessman.

 Education

 McAulay has a master's degree from the University of Glasgow.

 Career

 McAulay qualified as an accountant, and is a member of the Institute of Chartered Accountants of Scotland.

 McAulay has large holdings in, and has sat on the boards of Hongkong and Shanghai Hotels since 1972, and CLP Group since 1968.
 As of November 2015, Forbes estimated his net worth at US$2.6 billion.

 Personal life

 McAulay is married to Rita Laura McAulay, the daughter of The Lord Kadoorie and sister of fellow Hong Kong billionaire Sir Michael Kadoorie, and they live in Hong Kong.
-They have a son, Andrew James Kadoorie McAulay, who is chairman of Kadoorie Farm and Botanic Garden.
+They have a son, Andrew, who married his childhood friend Frances Yung.

-McAulay is a member of the International Council of the Tate Gallery and a trustee of the Victoria and Albert Museum, both in London.